-In this tutorial, we will show you how to install and configuration of Nikto web scanner on your Ubuntu server.
-For those of you who didn’t know, Nikto Web-scanner is an open-source web-server scanner which can be used to scan the web-servers for malicious programs and files.
+In this tutorial, we will show you how to install and configure of Nikto web scanner on your Ubuntu server.
+For those of you who didn’t know, Nikto Web-scanner is an open-source web-server scanner that can be used to scan the web-servers for malicious programs and files.
 Nikto can be used to scan the outdated versions of programs too.
-Nikto will provide us a quick and easy scan to find out the dangerous files and programs in the server, At the end of scan result with a log file.
+Nikto will provide us a quick and easy scan to find out the dangerous files and programs in the server, At the end of the scan result in a log file.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Nikto in Ubuntu server.
+I will show you the step-by-step installation of Nikto in the Ubuntu server.

 Install Nikto Web Scanner on Ubuntu